 For those of us that not only have to find the perfect pair for ourselves but also for our rather fussy youngsters the challenge is even bigger.
 When it comes to finding a pair of sunnies for our children we want something more than comfort, we want to know that their eyes are really being protected from the harsh UV rays.
 Practicality, functionality and comfort are paramount.
-You could be going on a day out to the park, a weekend hiking trip or even a round the world cruise but sunglasses are an essential item we all pack alongside, insect repellant, sunscreen and our superman band aids.
+You could be going on a day out to the park, a weekend hiking trip or even around the world cruise but sunglasses are an essential item we all pack alongside, insect repellant, sunscreen and our superman band-aids.

 You should look for sunnies that are made from high grade plastic as this will survive a few good knocks, from children and adults alike.
 Frames made from acetate or plastic will ensure durability and comfort, no matter the weather, activity, child or parent wearing them.
 Choose pair that also have polarized lenses as they reduce the glare from reflective surfaces like water, sand and even tarmac.
 Especially great if you plan on taking the little ones out on the open water for a fishing trip, or are going on a long road trip.
 For kids we recommend these, Polaroid PLD 8016/N Polarised sunglasses as they tick all the boxes, and come in a variety of colours so that even the fussiest child will find their favorite colour.

-If your favorite pair of sunnies was last seen somewhere between that safe place you put them in and the airport then maybe you need sunglasses that can be easily stashed into your jacket pocket or a zip up pouch on your backpack.
-There are some great folding sunglasses which could make them the perfect travel companion for the clumsy, distracted or even distressed adult travelling with children.
-We recommend the Ray-Ban Wayfarer Folding 710 sunglasses as they fold up neatly and small enough to be easily packed away whilst travelling.
+If your favorite pair of sunnies was last seen somewhere between that safe place you put them in and the airport then maybe you need sunglasses that can be easily stashed into your jacket pocket or zip up pouch on your backpack.
+There are some great folding sunglasses that could make them the perfect travel companion for the clumsy, distracted or even distressed adult travelling with children.
+We recommend the Ray-Ban Wayfarer Folding 710 sunglasses as they fold up neatly and are small enough to be easily packed away whilst travelling.
 This also makes them great for travelling with limited luggage space as you can make use of smaller compartments in your rucksack or purse.

 Our Top Tips for Choosing Sunglasses for Travel: